Olaminiyi/CKA/14.taintAndTolerance/README.md

 We can see that the pod has been schedule now on `cka-cluster3-worker` beacuse we have remove the **Taint** on the node.

 > [!Note]
-> control plane has been tainted by default and it cannot allow any customized pods to be schedule on it. only the **System component** can be schedule on the control plane.
+> Control plane has been tainted by default and it cannot allow any customized pods to be schedule on it. only the **System component** can be schedule on the control plane.
-> When a `Node` is tainted it only restricts or stop pods without its tolerance from  scheduling on the node> That does not mean the pods can not be schedule on other nodes.
+> When a `Node` is tainted it only restricts or stop pods without its tolerance from  scheduling on the node.
+That does not mean the pods can not be schedule on other nodes.
 To avoid this we add more features by using **selectors** with the help of labels.

 With the help of the selectors and labels we let the pod know which node it can be schedule.